kid381/download-film-scripts-from-Springfield-Springfield/README.md

 4. Sometimes the function will return error 504.
 > Error in open.connection(x, “rb”) : Timeout was reached

 This error happens when the website can not be openned.
 Hence segmenting the fetching of scripts is recommended.
-This could be achieved by using the following line repeatly (at the ):
+This could be achieved by using the following line repeatly (around Line 100) until you reach the end of `title_info`.
 ```
 sapply(title_info[1:1000], get_script) #fetch the first 1000 scripts
 ```